Medicinal Chemistry and Synthesis Core Facility

 Capabilities and Instrumentation

-- 12 fully functional synthesis hoods with N2/high vacuum manifolds, stir plates, JKem controllers and block reactors, Buchi R-210 Rotovaps with V-700 vacuum pumps.
+- 12 fully functional synthesis hoods with N2/high vacuum manifolds, hot plates with stirring, JKem controllers and block reactors.

-- Agilent DD2 400 MHz Nuclear Magnetic Resonance Spectrometer.
+- Bruker 400 MHz Nuclear Magnetic Resonance Spectrometer with autosampler.

 - Agilent 1290 HPLC with Agilent 6150 MS.